 Commencing its journey in 2017, DeFi is not far from becoming a household name.
 It can potentially revolutionize the financial ecosystem we experience today and probably in a more secure form.

-Increasing demand for auditing solutions has accompanied the recent surge in decentralized finance popularity, which is the critical point of beginning for the Defi security.
+Increasing demand for auditing solutions has accompanied the recent surge in decentralized finance popularity, which is the critical point of the beginning for Defi security.
 Hence, the possible issues highlighted above must be taken into consideration to ensure a holistic security solution for your DeFi.